Jiří Dvořák (neurologist): FIFA and sports medicine

 From 1994 to 2016, Dvořák served as the Chief Medical Officer of FIFA.
-Here specialized in neurology and sports medicine.
-He involved in the creation of many preventive programs such as FIFA's 11+ program, which reduced the incidence of injuries in footballers by up to a half.
+He was involved in the creation of many preventive programs such as FIFA's 11+ program, which reduced the incidence of injuries in footballers by up to a half.

-Player safety

-Dvořák's work shaped football's medical and anti-doping policies starting in the mid-1990s.
-He was involved in the management of Diego Maradona's positive doping case at the 1994 FIFA World Cup in the United States and subsequently developed a stringent system to combat doping and medication abuse in football and sports generally.
+Dvořák's work shaped some of football's medical and anti-doping policies.
+He was involved in the management of Diego Maradona's positive doping case at the 1994 FIFA World Cup in the United States, and subsequently developed a system to combat doping and medication abuse in football and sports generally.
+Dvořák also addressed the issue of cheating with age declarations in youth competitions.

-Fair play and age determination

-Emphasizing fair play, Dvořák addressed the issue of cheating with age declarations in youth competitions.
 By utilizing magnetic resonance imaging (MRI) of the wrist, age determination became a routine procedure to ensure an even playing field at the U-17 level.

 FIFA Medical Assessment and Research Center (F-MARC)

-In 1994, he founded the F-MARC at FIFA, which he chaired until 2016.
+In 1994, together with Sepp Blatter, Dvořák founded the Medical Assessment and Research Centre at FIFA, also called F-MARC, which he chaired until 2016.
 It was an academic institution and virtual global network of clinicians and researchers.
 F-MARC focused on mitigating health risks for players.